Paper Lives- Survival and Deportation in San Donato Val Comino, 1940-1943

 The fate of the Jews residing In Italy quickly became a function of geography.
 While in the South salvation came with the advancing allied troops, which turned former internment camps into Displaced Person centers, conditions turned dramatic for those in the Center North.
 Here the RSI soldiers, police and informers began a systematic manhunt, capturing and delivering Jews to the Nazis.

 The geographical location of San Donato placed the town at the very southern tip of the Nazi Fascist occupied area, with the Allies only a few tantalizing miles away.
 The battle of Monte Cassino, with its tens of thousands of casualties, raged on only a few valleys away.
 From January 17th to May 18th, 1944, the Allied troops lay siege to the Gustav Line attempting to break through to Rome.
 During those months the Jews in San Donato, lacking both travel documents and money, could neither attempt to cross front lines, nor seek security in cities.
-As German troops entered the town, some hid in the nearby forest.
+As German troops entered the town, some hid in the nearby woods.
 Others fell into the Nazi’s trap (deceptive promises of food stamps and ID papers), came out of hiding and were promptly rounded up.
 So, on April 6th, 1944, 16 of the Jews of San Donato were arrested by Wehrmacht soldiers, a mere 42 days before the Nazi capitulation on May 18th.
 They were first imprisoned in Rome, then sent to the camp of Fossoli (Modena) and finally deported to Auschwitz.
 Only four survived.

 The author follows the individual life stories of both “the drowned and the saved”, captured and survivors, beyond Auschwitz and frigid hiding grounds, to present day denouements.
 At the end of the book, Gertrude Adler who survived Auschwitz narrates in devastating detail her experience in a letter commented by Katrin Tenenbaum, now a philosophy professor at the University in Rome.